-Air Filter Monitor
+Air Filter Monitor (optional)

 The filter monitor is optional and may not be installed on your vehicle.
-It will be installed close to the air filter housing.
+If equipped, it will be installed close to the air filter housing.

 The filter monitor keeps track of the air filter condition.
 As the filter ages a red indicator ring will descend into the viewing window.
 It is time to replace the filter when the window is all red.